Lost Highway (film): Legacy

 Lost Highway has retrospectively attracted both critical praise and scholarly interest.
-On review aggregator Rotten Tomatoes, 69% of 62 critics gave the film a positive review, with an average rating of 6.7/10.
+On review aggregator Rotten Tomatoes, 70% of 63 critics gave the film a positive review.
 The website's critical consensus reads, "Marking a further escalation in David Lynch's surrealist style, Lost Highway is a foreboding mystery that arguably leads to a dead end, although it is signposted throughout with some of the director's most haunting images yet."
 On Metacritic, the film holds a score of 53 out of 100 based on 21 reviews.
-Lost Highway received five votes in the 2012 Sight & Sound critics' poll of The Greatest Films of All Time, ranking 323rd.
+Lost Highway was ranked at No. 323 on the 2012 Sight & Sound critics' poll of The Greatest Films of All Time.

 As a cult film, Lost Highway was included in The A.V.
 Clubs "The New Cult Canon" section.
-Editor Scott Tobias viewed it as "more cohesive than it might appear at first blush", and argued that Lynch "goes digging for truths that people don't know or won't acknowledge about themselves—within dreams, within the subconscious, within those impossibly dark hallways where we fear to tread".
+Editor Scott Tobias viewed it as "more cohesive than it might appear at first blush" and argued that Lynch "goes digging for truths that people don't know or won't acknowledge about themselves—within dreams, within the subconscious, within those impossibly dark hallways where we fear to tread".
 Lucia Bozzola of the AllMovie online database claimed that Lost Highway retrospectively remains "a sound/image tour de force".
-Jeremiah Kipp of Slant Magazine claimed that the film was not an artistic failure but rather "in many ways, it's Lynch at his most daring, emotional, and personal," and described it as "a fitting companion piece to, and inversion of, Mulholland Drive."
-Writing for Little White Lies, William Carroll also connected the film to Mulholland Drive due to "Los Angeles' iconic topography", and felt that it deserved to be regarded as one of the director's best works.
+Jeremiah Kipp of Slant Magazine claimed that the film was not an artistic failure but rather "in many ways, it's Lynch at his most daring, emotional, and personal" and described it as "a fitting companion piece to, and inversion of, Mulholland Drive".
+Writing for Little White Lies, William Carroll also connected the film to Mulholland Drive due to "Los Angeles' iconic topography", and felt that it deserved to be regarded as one of Lynch's best works.
 Daily Vanguard editor Victoria Castellanos remarked that the film "serves as a wonderful companion to Mulholland Drive and Inland Empire, and in many ways is more surreal and emotional than some of Lynch's other films".

-Lost Highway served as an inspiration for the 2001 video game Silent Hill 2.
+Lynch's filmography inspired the Silent Hill video game series, with Lost Highway specifically serving as an inspiration for Silent Hill 2 (2001).